Delivery is not fire-and-forget

 No-code automation

-If your pipeline ends with a social post, Postproxy can own that step.
-These are typical patterns — not a closed list.
+If your pipeline touches social in any direction, Postproxy can own that layer.
+These are typical patterns, not a closed list.

-n8n, Make, or Zapier flows call one HTTP node.
-Postproxy handles the platform-specific complexity so the workflow stays clean.
+n8n, Make, or Zapier flows call one HTTP node to publish, pull analytics, or react to incoming comments and DMs.
+Postproxy handles the platform complexity.

-Cron jobs and batch scripts publish at volume without worrying about rate limits, retries, or per-platform token management.
+Cron jobs and batch scripts publish at volume without managing rate limits or tokens.
+After publishing, pull insights back in the same run.